Have packet loss? Try this new version!

 Right-click on your playback device, click on configure speakers and try different settings

 AudioRelay's CPU usage should be quite low.
 However, it can increase if your playback device is outputting to more than 2 channels.
-If only need stereo, try this
+If you only need stereo, try this:

 Type sound settings in Windows search